Updated: March, 2023

 - A latte is made in an 8 oz. to 12 oz.
 (240 ml to 350 ml) cup just like the mocha.

 1 to 2 shots of espresso are added to the cup, then steamed milk until the glass is full.

 It usually has a thin 0.4 in (10 mm) foam layer on top and is often finished with latte art, just as seen in the following photo:

 - The mocha is basically a latte, but with added chocolate sauce or syrup, or chocolate powder.

-It’s also often topped off with whipped cream, just like on the following photo:
+It’s often topped off with whipped cream, as you can see in the photo below:

 - A latte macchiato has the same ingredients as the latte, but the way it’s made is different.

 The barista first pours the milk in the cup and then adds the espresso.

 This way the milk gets stained with espresso, which is why the Italian word for stained (macchiato) is added to the drink’s name.